 - Congregational Communities—In January, 2014, five congregations began participating in an 18-month ReFrame program designed to provide professional development and evaluation in experiential Jewish Education.
 These educators benefit from:

 - networking opportunities with other professionals

 - Online Conversation—ReFrame is shaping the conversation on congregational schools and experiential Jewish education through its online presence.
 In doing so, it disseminates new thinking, puts forth novel ideas, and shares innovative models.

 - Design Labs—ReFrame is convening groups of educators for short-term gatherings during which they work collaboratively to experiment with EJE questions and share ideas in a “design laboratory setting.”

 ReFrame and the William Davidson Graduate School are committed to meeting the changing needs of children who receive their Jewish education in supplementary school environments (after school, Sunday, and synagogue).
 The stakes are high:

 - Approximately 75 percent of non-Orthodox children receiving some form of Jewish education attend supplementary schools.

 - Today’s Jewish education must account for shifting trends in individual and family identity, economic pressures, the realities of a consumer-driven marketplace, and technology’s powerful effect on business, education, and social dynamics.

-We need to consider how families make decisions about Jewish education for their children, where and how often that education takes place, and how it is formatted.
 Only by “reframing” our vision for our schools—accounting for the changing nature of families and Jewish life today—can we successfully strengthen them for the 21st century.
-Only by reframing the agenda of principles by which Jewish education is organized can new and sustainable models of education emerge.